Do you have questions about your Operators and their Functions?

 Q: What are the operators privileges?

 A: This will be up to the administrator.
-When you are adding an operator, ( Admin Panel > My Account > Operators > Add Operator) the admin managing the panel will have the options to select what each operator will have access to and the specific privileges/departments will be based off what the admin assigns.
+When you are adding an operator, ( Admin Panel > System setup > Operators > Add Operator) the admin managing the panel will have the options to select what each operator will have access to and the specific privileges/departments will be based off what the admin assigns.

 Q: How to edit/delete/disable an operator, and what is the difference/benefit between deleting and disabling?